learosema/lea11y/src/most-common-problems/quick-testing-tips.md

+---
-## Quick Accessibility Testing tips
+title: Quick Testing tips
+layout: base
+---

 - Check the accessibility tree inside your browser developer tools
 - Check if the website is completely operable via keyboard